wwoast/moin-chess/README.md

 ## Installation
+Moin-Chess is tested on Python 2.7 on Debian wheezy.
+It comes bundled with zepto.js and requires MoinMoin libraries as well as python-chess.

+* Install python-chess (tested on 0.60 and later)
+ * `pip install python-chess` or `apt-get install python-chess`
 * Check out the source code from GitHub
 * Browse to the source code directory
 * Tarball the data and htdocs directories